 - test folder - (optional) JUnit test code would go here

-- Within the src package, create a project root package and a client package.
+- Within the src package, create a project root package, and within that create a client package.

 - Within the project root package, place one or more module definitions.